 It allows you to scale.

 Networks will have variable demand increases, but that’s just part of scalability.
-The other side is futureproofing expanding monitoring in real-time.
-With the cloud, there are no on-premises systems to upgrade, host and maintain—so you’re free to scale up as you please.
+With the cloud, there are no on-premises systems to upgrade, host and maintain—so you can scale up as you please.

-This also impacts uptime, a key metric, along with accuracy, that your customers depend on.
+This also impacts uptime, a key metric, along with accuracy, that your customers expect.
 Cloud computing’s real-time monitoring is one more layer that ensures you’re managing capacity appropriately.
 Redundancy is built into cloud-based systems as well, strengthening business continuity.

 You can respond immediately.

-When you use the cloud, the triggers are happening in real-time.
+When you use cloud computing, the triggers happen in real-time.
 There’s no delay, so your service and response team can begin immediate mitigation and remediation as necessary.

 What Else Can You Expect with Real-Time Monitoring?